rethyxyz/Sainaimu/README.md

 Automated Linux server SSH request blocker for ufw (Uncomplicated Firewall).

 ## Configuration
-The default configuration file is found at `./Configuration.json`.
+The default configuration file is `./Configuration.json`.
 If this file doesn't exist, it'll be created for you using the template below.
 ```
 {
     "FailCount": 5,